fmauffrey/lib/README.md

 ### FastSplit

-FastSplit can split a fasta/fastq file into multiple smaller files based on a filter parameter.
+FastSplit can split a fasta/fastq file into multiple smaller files based on a filtering parameter.

 FastSplit.py [parameter] [value] [file]
 Parameters are: